Peonylum/Peony-Lum-Project/index.md

 - My favorite programming language is **Java** :coffee:
 - My hometown is **San Francisco** :bridge_at_night:
 - A quote I live by:
-> "I am ready to face any challenge that is foolish enough to face me" - Dwight Schrute (The Office)
+> I am ready to face any challenge that is foolish enough to face me - Dwight Schrute (The Office)
 - A piece of code I live by:
 ```
 while(noSuccess) {